EduardMaster/victoria3-mod-construction-improvements/README.md

 - Company Stablish Cooldown = 1 Year
 - Company Disband Cooldown = 1 Year
 - Max Year Delay until Increase Salaries = 1 Week

-### What will really helps
-- When your are building something you may get negative balance but afters the builds is ready
-- you can sell the building to Privaty investors and get money to continue building more
-- is another form to financiate constructions with countries that don't have much positive balance